UPPMAX/R-python-julia-matlab-HPC/docs/R/isolatedR.rst

 .. questions::

    - How to work with isolated environments at HPC2N and UPPMAX?
-   - How do you structure a lesson effectively for teaching?

 .. objectives::

-   - Give a general 'theoretical* introduction to isolated environments
+   - Give a general 'theoretical* introduction to isolated environments .
-   - Site-specific procedures are given at the separated sessions.

 General procedures
 ------------------